What they are: A backlink is when another website links to yours. Google uses backlinks to help determine your site’s authority and ranking.

 The best Anki cards share two key characteristics:

-They’re extremely short (1-2 sentences)
+They’re extremely short (one to two sentences)

 They have minimal ambiguity